 Applied Physics is all about understanding the fundamental laws of the physical world and finding ways to apply those laws in technical solutions.
 Applied Physicists use scientific principles to create or improve practical devices and systems and to contribute in many other fields.
 A great deal of the work done by physicists is not immediately visible.
 But without recent breakthroughs in physics, the mobile phone and the laptop would have been power-guzzling machines that weigh a ton and lab-on-a-chip technology would still be science fiction.

 In the Master’s programme in Applied Physics we aim to achieve the ideal balance between 'hardcore' physics and engineering.
-Research is spread out over five clusters, which together reflect essential real-world needs:
+Research is spread out over five clusters:

 - Physics of Fluids

 The themes that are covered within the programme are in perfect alignment with these five research clusters.

 The Physics Department at the University of Twente is one of the best in the world and the UT has many world-class researchers who will also be your lecturers during your Master’s programme in Applied Physics.
 As a Master’s student you will learn more about the fundamentals of modern physics and their application.
 This top-rated programme will expand your knowledge of physics as a whole, while giving you the opportunity to specialize in a field of your choice.
 You will have the opportunity to tailor your programme to suit your individual interests in addition to the general part of the programme.